junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean takes off the earphone in a hurry, standing up from behind his desk, pulling a big grin.
 "Yes, of course, Mr. Adler."

 His superior, the senior VP of the company, steps into his office.
-The man has so many years of experience in the industry that people can just tell from the way his forehead shines or his body holds up that starched-up suit.
+The man has so many years of experience in the industry that people can just tell from the way he stands or walks.
+His body holds up that starched-up suit like it has been doing that exact job for eternity.

 "How are you setting in, Dean?" the man asks, eyes cutting into Dean like he can see through everything inside his brain.
 Dean feels there is nowhere to hide beneath those x-ray eyes, sharp like eagle, yet he's still just grinning warmly as if he's someone's friendly uncle.
 "New city, new job, hope there is no hassle?"